IntelLabs/vdms/user_defined_operations/README.md

 ## Detailed Instructions for new UDF
 We now provide an example to add a new UDF `cardetect`.
 The `cardetect` operation detects cars in an image and creates a rectangle around all cars.
 This operation requires a pretrained model available in the form of `xml` file online.
 1. Copy `user_defined_operations` directory to anywhere you want but on the same server that is running VDMS.
 Say you copy the folder in the `home` directory.
+2. Copy `resources` directory (located at the root of the repository) into the `user_defined_operations` directory.
 The folder structure you have now will look something like this;
 ```
 ~/
 |__user_defined_operations